singapaul/26PairsTS/README.md

 1) Let's move as many functions as possible to global utils
 2) fix local storage but lets tidy up a new line per game mode
 3) Can we set our initial bestScores data from redux as well?
-4) fix header logo
 5) Swap in my login/register pages to the main app routes
 6) make layout for profile page
 7) tidy up game modes
 8) fix the basic UI so it fits immediately onto the screen